 What is Giftedness?
 Have You Been Told You Are ‘Too Intense’ ?

 All your life, you have been told you are ‘too intense’, ‘too much’, ‘too sensitive’.

-As a child, you were sensitive and obsessed with fairness; you react to things other children don’t.
-You are advanced in some areas but seem to lag behind in others.
-You were explosive at times, one minute you were exuberant and could not shut up, another minute you become angry.
-Your parents criticized you for being overly moody.
+As a child, you were sensitive, and easily overwhelmed by people and noise.
+At school, you were obsessed with fairness, and you reacted to things when other children did not.
+You were advanced in some areas but seemed to lag in others.
+You were explosive at times; one minute you were exuberant and could not shut up, another minute you became angry.
+Your parents criticised you for being overly moody.

 Giftedness researcher Dr. Mary-Elaine Jacobson has identified some of the top criticisms an intense person faces:

 “You worry about everything!”

 “Who do you think you are?”

 What Does Being Gifted Mean: Intensities as Gifts

 “Overexcitability” — a high level of reactivity of the central nervous system — is a constitutional endowment.

 Unbeknown to most, intensity is a universal characteristic of gifted children and adults (Heylighen, 2012; Lind, 2001; Tucker et al., 1997).
 Your immediate reaction on seeing the word ‘gifted’ might be to cringe.
 It is a loaded term in our society and is misunderstood by many people.
 The traditional definition of ‘giftedness’ has been limited and often associated only with IQ or traditional talents such as music or sports.
 Nevertheless, with gifted coaching we can realise that there are infinite forms of extraordinary abilities not captured in the conventional conception.
 Alongside their intellectual rigour, many intense people possess a high level of interpersonal intelligence, intrapersonal intelligence, and spiritual intelligence (Gardner, 2000).